How to save an overwatered potted plant

 Repot your plant into a pot with drainage holes and use a recommended soil type

-Register that you repotted your plant in Planta to update the care schedule (Open your plant’s profile and then press on the + button)
+Register that you repotted your plant in Planta to update the care schedule

 In extreme cases or if your plant is in bad shape, take a couple of cuttings from the plant.
-That way you can restart the plant from scratch if things go bad.
+That way you can restart the plant from scratch if things go bad

-To start with the basics: Plants need to exchange oxygen and carbon dioxide with the air to live.
+Plants need to exchange oxygen and carbon dioxide with the air to live.
 Contrary to leaves that produce more oxygen than carbon dioxide, the roots only use oxygen and produce carbon dioxide.
 There must be sufficient gas exchange to air it out.

 The roots get smothered by water and can’t exchange oxygen and carbon dioxide with the surrounding air

-If the roots stand in water for too long they can rot, which results in the inability to transport water and nutrition from the soil up to the plant —> and so the plant dies
+If the roots stand in water for too long they can rot, which results in the inability to transport water and nutrition from the soil up to the plant — and so the plant dies

 Excess water collects in the bottom of the pot, so even if the top soil feels dry, the roots might be soaking wet.
 This leads to overwatering - which is the most common issue for plants without drainage holes